Shotbow/fudawiki-files/hanafuda/games/hachi-hachi.md

 # Dekiyaku
 Hachi-Hachi is notably slim on dekiyaku compared to other *Hana-Awase* fishing games.
 The ones it does have are all common to multiple other games.

+*Five Brights* and *Four Brights* are mutually exclusive, but outside of that, all points earned from dekiyaku are cumulative.

 |Value (in *kan*)|Name of Yaku|Description|
 |:---:|:---:|:---:|